 The Email

-He stood still, hardly breathing and with a neck bent down like a forlorn statue.
-Jimmy was shorter than him by a good four inches and lacked facial hair like him.
-The man who spoke down to him was his supervisor, Rico, and he was furious.
+He stood still as a mouse beneath the paw of a cat.
+He hardly breathed out of fear of making his supervisor any more angry.
+His neck bent down like a forlorn statue.
+Jimmy was shorter than Rico by a good four inches and lacked facial hair like his manager.

 “Jimmy!
 Talk to me!
-What – the -arrrrgg- what – were you thinking?”
-Rico barked, poking him with a finger.
+What – the hell – were you thinking!”
+Rico barked, poking him with a finger again.

 Rico tried his best to not curse and scream, restraining himself to the best of his ability.
 Despite that, his usual gruff and harsh tone still resonated very easily with anger at every word.
 This time, Jimmy knew he had made a grave mistake.